normai/purpleterms/README.md

  than terminal, because it carries the term 'solid' in it.
 A console represents the system and must be extra reliable.
 If it wobbles, the system wobbles.

-Termjnal may never reach such solid state, but this is the direction to look.
+'Solid' shall be the top guideline keyword for Termjnal development.
+And the next important keyword is '*dead simple*', from Terminal.js' original slogan.
- And as for guideline keywords, the top one is '*dead simple*' from Terminal.js' original slogan.
-Dead simple for the user, not necessarily for the programmer.
+ Dead simple for the library users, not necessarily for the library developers.

 Last not least, imagine speach recognition applied to the box, and out of nothing further interesting aspects show up.